mickplouffe/-Course-1A---2D-Galaxy-Space-Shooter2/readme.txt

 Hi!
 There is some change I made.
 Since lot in the course is challenge.
 I made some things as mine.

-NOTE: I just saw that the damage visualisation on the Player Ship is not implemanted.
-I will Push it again later.

 1- I haven't applied the code to make the warp/tp effect when the "player ship" pass the X borders.
 I do not feel like it adds anything to the gameplay.
 1.1- I code it, but put it in comment to disable it.